cchudzicki-ocw-testing/18.900-spring-2023/content/pages/lecture-3-the-shoelace-formula-and-the-winding-number.md

 ## Comprehension Questions

-{{% resource_link "4a679abb-a51c-496b-bbb0-a0937c56987c" "Comprehension Questions about The Shoelace Formula and the Winding Number (PDF)" %}}
+{{% resource_link "4a679abb-a51c-496b-bbb0-a0937c56987c" "Comprehension Questions about the Shoelace Formula and the Winding Number (PDF)" %}}